-In February 2023, the Victorian Government announced that transmission entities will be required to make additional payments to landholders that host new electricity infrastructure, in recognition of the significant role landholders play in Victoria's transition to renewable energy.
-The payments are expected to be made at a standard rate of \$8,000 per year per kilometre of transmission easement for new infrastructure hosted, for 25 years, indexed by inflation.
-It is anticipated the first payments will be made once the project is in operation.
+In May 2024, the Victorian Government legislated a new scheme for payments from the Victorian Government to eligible landholders that host new electricity infrastructure, in recognition of the significant role landholders play in Victoria's transition to renewable energy.

+The payment scheme will begin by 5 March 2025.
+The scheme is as set out in the National Electricity (Victoria) Amendment (VicGrid) Act 2024 which inserts a new Part 7 into the National Electricity (Victoria) Act 2005).
+Under the scheme:

+- Private landholders that host new transmission infrastructure may apply to the CEO VicGrid to be recognised as a person eligible for payments. - If VicGrid determines the person is eligible under the scheme, the person will be paid an annual payment initially of \$8,000 per kilometre of transmission easement (where the widest part of the easement is 100m wide or less) or \$16,000 per kilometre (where the widest part of the easement is more than 100m wide), for 25 years, indexed by CPI.
 These payments will be made by Marinus Link (or via the Victorian Government) and will be in addition to the Easement Payment and Construction Lease Payment, outlined in the Easement and Lease Option Deed.